MAVProxyUser/YushuTechUnitreeGo1/README.md

 src="https://github.com/MAVProxyUser/YushuTechUnitreeGo1/blob/main/Go1EDU.png"><br>
 </p>

+When upgrading to the 2D or 3D LiDAR versions of the GO1 EDU, one of the three Jetson Nanos is upgraded to a Jetson Xavier NX.
+As a result, the robot is capable of dynamic obstacle avoidance, navigation planning, map building, self-positioning and more.
+This also supports your ability to develop gesture recognition, VSLAM, deep learning, machine learning, etc.

+## Go1 Edu Plus
+2D LiDAR Upgrade (Plus)

 ## Go1 Edu Explorer
+3D LiDAR Upgrade (Explorer)

-The difference between the EDU and the EDU Explorer is basically those features that comes with the integration of the Lidar (2D/3D): Basically
+The difference between the EDU and the EDU Explorer is basically those features that comes with the integration of the Lidar (2D/3D):
+Basically<br>
-- Obstacle avoidance
+- Obstacle avoidance<br>
-- Mapping and navigation planning
+- Mapping and navigation planning<br>
-- Support for developing gesture recognition
+- Support for developing gesture recognition<br>
-- VSLAM and other secondary development
+- VSLAM and other secondary development<br>
-- With the 3D Lidar, also the Dynamic Obstacle Avoidance.
+- With the 3D Lidar, also the Dynamic Obstacle Avoidance.<br>

-## Go1 Edu Plus

 # Robot Internal Architecture